 The Support You Need to Succeed Copeland Fund for Independent Study Senior Research Symposium Kendall-Rives Latin American Research Grant I.S.
 Monday Search The I.S.
-DatabaseSophomore Summer Research Student Travel Benefit Applied Methods & Research Experience (AMRE) Faculty Research
+DatabaseSophomore Summer Research Student Funding for Conference Travel Applied Methods & Research Experience (AMRE) Faculty Research

-- A $1,600 award enabled a Biology major to travel to Guam to study the Brown Tree Snake’s responses to visual and pheromonal stimulation as a first step in constructing a lure to control the population of this devastating predator.
+- A Biology major was awarded $1,600 to travel to Guam to study the Brown Tree Snake’s responses to visual and pheromonal stimulation as a first step in constructing a lure to control the population of this devastating predator.

-- A $760 award enabled a Music History major to travel to the Library of Congress in Washington D.C. to examine facsimiles of Hector Berlioz’s original work in his study of the composer’s treatise Orchestration and Instrumentation.
+- A Music History major was awarded $760 to visit the Library of Congress in Washington D.C. to examine facsimiles of Hector Berlioz’s original work in his study of the composer’s treatise Orchestration and Instrumentation.

-- A $1,272 award enabled an Anthropology major to examine 442 rib cages from the Robert J. Terry Anatomical Skeletal Collection at the Smithsonian Museum of Natural History in Washington D.C. to determine whether or not there is a relationship between autopsy death records and tuberculosis skeletal indicators in a study of the possible relationship between rib lesions and pulmonary tuberculosis.
+- An Anthropology major was awarded $1,272 to examine 442 rib cages from the Robert J. Terry Anatomical Skeletal Collection at the Smithsonian Museum of Natural History in Washington D.C. to determine whether or not there is a relationship between autopsy death records and tuberculosis skeletal indicators in a study of the possible relationship between rib lesions and pulmonary tuberculosis.

-- An $806 award enabled an English major to travel to New York City, Indianapolis, and Traverse City to interview three of today’s most significant poets: William Pitt Root, Karen Kovacik, and Michael Delp.
+- An English major was awarded $806 to travel to New York City, Indianapolis, and Traverse City to interview three of today’s most significant poets: William Pitt Root, Karen Kovacik, and Michael Delp.

-- History major Charles Laube was awarded $1,150 to spend a week in England gathering research on the development of canal transportation, especially the Grand Union Canal linking Birmingham and London, during and after the Industrial Revolution.
+- A History major was awarded $1,150 to spend a week in England gathering research on the development of canal transportation, especially the Grand Union Canal linking Birmingham and London, during and after the Industrial Revolution.

-- French and English double major Liz Farina was awarded $1,560 to travel to France to interview fashion and advertising photographers in Western Europe in her cross-cultural study of images of women in advertising in women’s magazines.
+- A French and English double major was awarded $1,560 to travel to France to interview fashion and advertising photographers in Western Europe for her cross-cultural study of images of women in advertising in women’s magazines.

-- Political Science major Kurt Gottfried was awarded $1,175 to travel to Scotland to interview members of parliament in his study of whether devolution of power within a state pre-empts or fuels independence movements.
+- A Political Science major was awarded $1,175 to travel to Scotland to interview members of parliament in his study of whether devolution of power within a state pre-empts or fuels independence movements.

-- Communication Studies major Estella Anku was awarded $2,000 to travel to South Africa in her attempt to create a successful AIDS awareness campaign based on traditional African storytelling.
+- A Communication Studies major was awarded $2,000 to travel to South Africa in her attempt to create a successful AIDS awareness campaign based on traditional African storytelling.

 - An Archeology major was awarded $1049 to purchase an ultrasonic bath to clean stone tools excavated in Wooster and to travel repeatedly to the Ohio State University to microscopically analyze those tools to determine how they were used and on what materials.